Skip to main content

 HSCN Domain Name System (DNS)

-This document provides an overview of the domain name system on HSCN and the domain name system change request process.
+This guidance provides an overview of the domain name system on HSCN and the domain name system change request process.

 What is DNS

-The Domain Name System (DNS) allows IP network users to use easy to identify names in place of numeric IP addresses.
+Domain Name System (DNS) allows IP network users to use easy-to-identify names in place of numeric IP addresses.

-DNS also lets operators move servers and services to different IP addresses invisibly, whilst keeping the DNS name the same for users.
+DNS also allows operators move servers and services to different IP addresses invisibly, whilst keeping the DNS name the same for users.

 How does DNS work